IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 the same host).

-This configuration is the easiest to set up if you are simply trying out/testing the Dataverse software and TwoRavens integration.
+This configuration is the easiest to set up if you are simply trying out/testing the Dataverse Software and TwoRavens integration.
 Accept all the defaults, and you should have a working installation in no time.
 However, if you are planning to use this installation to actually serve data to real users, you will most likely want to run your Dataverse installation on a standard port; and to use ``HTTPS``.
 It is definitely possible to configure